Switzerland tightens restrictions, announces more economic aid

-The Swiss government on Friday announced more measures in response to the coronavirus crisis, including a countrywide ban on gatherings of more than five people in public spaces and an additional economic package to help the economy.
+The Swiss government has announced a countrywide ban on gatherings of more than five people in public spaces to stem the spread of the coronavirus and a CHF32 billion ($32.7 billion) financial package to help the economy.

-Some cantons have already introduced the ban on gatherings of more than five, but this is now countrywide and the police have the power to impose fines of CHF100 ($102) per person found violating the ban.
-For gatherings of fewer than five people, Health Minister Alain Berset said people must keep a distance of two metres apart.
+Interior Minister Alain Berset said the ban would come into force at midnight Friday and remain in place until April 19.
+People found violating the ban face a fine of CHF100.

+He appealed to citizens to keep a distance of two metres apart.

+He said the measures should be applied with common sense and needed to be understood by everybody.
+But he came out against what he called "populist" announcements by governments in other countries where the measures are not implemented.

-Announcing the measure, Berset appealed to all members of society to adhere to the rules, saying this was a time for the Swiss of all generations to show they can do “what we do best”.
+Berset again appealed to the spirit of citizenship and self-responsibility.
+"It is a serious situation and we are facing hard times," he said, appealing to all members of society to adhere to the rules.

-Cantons have the power to close down building sites and industry that are found in contravention of these health rules.
+The government also ordered companies, notably in the building sector, to be closed if they are found in contravention of the health rules.

+In addition, additional troops can be deployed to support civil authorities, private and public institutions and the population to cope with the crisis.

 Economic measures